vishwanathan-iyer/ARCstoryMaker/README.md

 python main.py --force-fp16 --bf16-vae --use-pytorch-cross-attention --disable-ipex-optimize --highvram

-Install requrirements for this project and run the .py file using streamlit.
+Install requirements for this project and run the .py file using streamlit.

 streamlit run .\storyMaker.py